peter88213/poemenia/docs/index-en.md

 ## Other languages

-Although there is currently only a German language pack available,  _poemenia_  can also add further language packs thanks to its modular structure.
+Although currently only one German language pack is available, you can add more language packs to _poemenia_ thanks to its modular structure.
+You can find instructions on how to do this on the [project page](https://github.com/peter88213/poemenia).

 ## System requirements